datatrans/apple-pay-web-sample/README.md

 3. Here you see 3 'boxes'
    1. Payment Processing Certificate

-        This is the certificate you need upload in the Datatrans [webadmin tool](https://pilot.datatrans.biz/).
+        This is the certificate you need to upload in the Datatrans [webadmin tool](https://pilot.datatrans.biz/).
         But first a CSR needs to be created.
 For this (also in the webadmin tool), navigate to 'UPP Administration' > 'UPP Security' >
         'Apple Pay key and certificate' fill in the details for 'Certificate subject DN' and click the 'Generate new key' button.
 Now download the CSR and use it to create the payment processing